A canvas is the virtual paper you sketch on in Sketchbook. Whenever you open Sketchbook, a default canvas is created for you.

 What canvas units are there in Sketchbook

-On desktop, Sketchbook Pro offers pixels/inches, pixels/cm, and pixels/mm.
+Sketchbook Pro on Mac and Windows offers pixels/inches, pixels/cm, and pixels/mm.

 What's the difference between ppi and dpi

 Let's start with what each stands for:

 Both are used to describe the resolution of an image; however, they are not the same.
 PPI describes screen resolution (what you see on your monitor); whereas DPI describes print resolution (the number of dots of ink used for printing an image with a ink jet printer).

 How will the ppi/dpi of an image affect file size

 The larger your ppi/dpi, the larger the file size.
 This is one of the reasons for understanding the intended use of the image.
 When an image is viewed online, a 72ppi and 2880ppi image look the same.
 However, the 72ppi image will load immediately, unlike the 2880ppi, which will chug as the page tries to load the image.